jlacko/RCzechia/README.md

 ```r
 install.packages("RCzechia")
 ```
 You can also get the latest development version by running `remotes::install_github("jlacko/RCzechia")`.
-The main branch should be always reasonably stable, but I do not suggest cloning of development branches unless you know what you are doing - these are where the action is happening, raw in tooth and claw.
+The main branch should be always reasonably stable, but I do not suggest cloning of development branches unless you know what you are doing - these are where the raw action is happening, red in tooth and claw.

 ### The following spatial objects are included: